cobi-bike/DevKit/README.md

 ### Step 3: Testing

 To see your COBI module in action you have two options:
-* Install our [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno) and test in the browser
+* Install our [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno) and test in the browser.
+To simulate riding & fitness data you can play back one of our sample cobitrack files.
 * Enter the URL to your COBI module in our iOS app and take a testride on your bike.
 Requires registration as a developer on [my.cobi.bike](https://my.cobi.bike) and a [COBI system](https://get.cobi.bike) (Developer Editions can be ordered from [my.cobi.bike](https://my.cobi.bike).

 ## Everything I need to know about the COBI DevKit